tigonguyen/terraform-azure-serverless-app/README.md

 ## Benifits of centralized IaC
 - Naming convention based on each environments workspace
-- No manual changes approach and immutable infrastructure: force to use pipeline for infra deployment only.
+- No manual changes approach and immutable infrastructure: force to use pipeline for infra deployment only
 - Manage resources changes via `state` (Terraform)
 - Modules development: Able to deploy specific resoures on each environments